 BlogMedellín

 Today someone gave away a sofa in Medellín and the platform didn't even have a way to say "free."
-So we built the entire section the same day: here is how it works, how you post, and how you claim what others are giving away.
+So we built the entire section the same day: this is how it works, how you post, and how you claim what others are giving away.

 Sofá claro en una sala de apartamento colombiano junto a cajas de trasteo marcadas con ropa y cocina, con las montañas verdes del valle al fondo por la ventana